morganthomas/winning-arguments/winning-arguments.md

 What are winning arguments?
 Recall we defined an "argument" to be "a series of statements designed to provide reason to believe some conclusion(s)."
 We presumed that a winning argument is something like a persuasive argument.

 Based on our prior conceptual analysis of "winning," we can state that a winning argument is, in general, an argument which wins in some sense and in some context, with the context being some form of game.
 Typically, the game is debate.
+Typically, a winning argument is one that wins in debates.

+That tells us the "why" of winning arguments.
+The more interesting and more difficult question is "how."
+How do we construct winning arguments?
+The first step, and also the hardest step, is discovering rules which allow us to discern between winning and non-winning arguments.
+These are the laws of rationality, as applied to arguments.

 ## Language